Why try Slack Connect direct messages?

-Work only with those you want to
+Work only with those that you want to

 You always remain in control over who can message you in Slack.

-- If you receive an invitation from someone you don’t want to message, you can choose to stop getting future invitations from that person
+- If you receive an invitation from someone that you don’t want to message, you can choose to stop getting future invitations from that person

 Speed up communication

-Cut down on response times compared with email, share updates, and triage issues.
+Cut down on response times compared with email, share updates and triage issues.